linolayani/linoleparquet.github.io/archetypes/default.md

 date: "{{ .Date }}"
 draft: true
 tags: ["Kubernetes", "Cloud", "Annotations", "Cloud"]
-author: "Lino Layani"
+author: Lino Layani

-description: "The difference between Kubernetes Labels and Annotation can be misleading at first.
-Both are metadata attached to a pod, but serve different purposes."
+summary: The difference between Kubernetes Labels and Annotation can be misleading at first.
+Both are metadata attached to a pod, but serve different purposes.

 disableShare: false
 searchHidden: false